qteatime/crochet/docs/design/0011-agata.md

     type todo-id;
     type todo(items is cell<list<todo-item>>);
     type todo-item(id is todo-id, title is text, done is boolean);
+    singleton new-todo;

-    effect todo with
+    effect todo-ui with
       add(title is text);
       remove(id is todo-id);
       mark(id is todo-id, done is boolean);
     end

+    implement to-widget for new-todo;
+    command new-todo as widget do
+      let New-title = #observable-cell with-value: "";

+      card: (
+        flex-row: (
+          text-input
+            | placeholder: "Add a task"
+            | value: New-title,
+          icon-button: "plus"
+            | disabled: (New-title map: (_ =/= ""))
+            | clicked: { S in
+                S listener subscribe: { _ in
+                  perform todo-ui.add(New-title value)
+                }
+              }
+        )
+      );
+    end

     implement to-widget for todo;
     command todo as widget do
-      let Input = agata reference: "input";
-      let Add = agata reference: "add";
-      handle
-        commit: (
-          flex-column: [
+      flex-column: self.items
-            ...self.items,
-            card: [
-              flex-row: [
-                icon: "plus",
-                text-input placeholder: "I need to..." | reference: Input
-                  | grow: 1,
-                text-button: "Add" | reference: Add
-              ]
-            ]
-          ]
-          | gap: { G in G horizontal: 0.5 em }
+        | gap: { G in G horizontal: (0.5 as em) }
-        );
-      with
-        on agata.key-up(Key) for Input do
-          condition
-            when Key is key-return => perform todo.add(Input materialise value);
-            otherwise => nothing;
     end
-          continue with nothing;
-        end

-        on agata.button-clicked() for Add do
-          perform todo.add(Input materialise value);
-          continue with nothing;
-        end
-      end
-    end

     implement to-widget for todo-item;
     command todo-item as widget do
-      let Checkbox = agata reference: "checkbox";
-      let Delete = agata reference: "delete";
+      let Done = #observable-cell with-value: self.done;
-      handle
-        commit: (
+      Done stream subscribe: { X in perform todo-ui.mark(self.id, X) };

-          card: [
+      card: (
         flex-row: [
-              checkbox | reference: Checkbox,
+          checkbox | checked: Done,
           flex-child: self.title
             | grow: 1,
-              icon-button: "trash" | reference: Delete,
+          icon-button: "trash"
+            | clicked: { S in
+                S listener subscribe: { _ in
+                  perform todo-ui.remove(self.id)
+                }
+              }
         ]
-          ]
-        );
-      with
-        on agata.checkbox-toggled(Value) for Checkbox do
-          perform todo.mark(self.id, Value);
-          continue with nothing;
+      )
     end

-        on agata.button-clicked() for Delete do
-          perform todo.remove(self.id);
-          continue with nothing;
-        end
-      end
-    end

-Note that most of the code here is really just checking for actions and propagating them.
-But this isn't a complete application yet, one would also need to keep the state around and handle the todo efffects:
+The state is propagated and synchronised with the dataflow-based observable cells, and actions that require intervention from outside (such as marking todos as done or removing them, as you may want to persist those changes somewhere) are communicated through effects.

+So, in the outer level, we need to handle these effects:

     singleton todo-app;